 Eighth, Royal Fireworks curricula are rigorous; we are not interested in building a false self-esteem that will only lead to embarrassment and deluded expectations.
 Great relationships are ones that children have to do their best to maintain.
 There is no lifetime benefit in being mediocre, so why enter your students into a relationship that expects only mediocre performance from them?
 In whatever ways we broaden, enhance, shape, and extend the material, we always are concerned with children relating to, learning, and internalizing it so that it is theirs at a far higher level than traditional publishers think is attainable.
 We make higher intellectual demands because a relationship that does not ask children to be their best is one that is beneath them.
 And we never limit students to the levels set by state or national standards or the Common Core.

 Ninth, we want to entice children to enter relationships with well-designed and beautiful curricular materials.
 Beauty is an inducement to interact; it is not sufficient in and of itself, but it is preferable to be pleasing to the eye rather than repelling.
 We try to provide children with a visual treat every time they open one of our books.
 The design of our curricula extends to an emphasis on presenting concepts and relationships that have not only a verbal iteration but also visual expression.
 And for the message to be clear, the page should be clean and uncluttered, the focus on the concept and its expression or representation, the color subordinate to the meaning.
 Students’ relationships with the material are facilitated through the texts, and the texts should be formatted to enhance those relationships and should never be compromised by the economics of producing them.
 This is one of the easiest-to-discern differences between our curricula and that of traditional publishers, and it is an outcome greatly facilitated by our emphasis on visual art.
-It is a difference made viable only because nearly three decades ago we developed the expertise to print and bind our own books; we can do for ourselves and for your classroom what other publishers find it impractical to pay printers to do.
+It is a difference made viable only because more than three decades ago we developed the expertise to print and bind our own books; we can do for ourselves and for your classroom what other publishers find it prohibitively expensive to pay printers to do.